C-W-Robertson/FireWatch-1.0/README.md

+#FireWatch 1.0

+FireWatch is a React-based web app, designed to display active California wildfire data, with an emphasis on accessibility for mobile and low-bandwidth devices.
+Version 1.0  utilizes data stored in JSON format within the site, but I am aiming to link it directly to CalFire's API in the future.

+In addition to React, in particular React Router, V.1.0 uses Bootstrap for CSS style info.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).